segmentio/segment-docs/src/connections/storage/catalog/snowflake/index.md

 ### Auto Suspend and Auto Resume

-Set `AUTO_SUSPEND` to ~10 minutes in the UI (or 600 if using SQL) to avoid Segment's syncing process credit consumption.
+Set `AUTO_SUSPEND` to ~10 minutes in the UI (or 600 if using SQL) to minimize the credit consumption of Segment's syncing process.

 If you enable the `AUTO_SUSPEND` feature, Segment recommends that you also enable `AUTO-RESUME`.
 This will ensure that your Snowflake warehouse automatically resumes when Segment loads data.
 Otherwise, Segment will not be able to load data unless you [manually resume your Snowflake warehouse](https://docs.snowflake.net/manuals/user-guide/warehouses-considerations.html#automating-warehouse-resumption){:target="_blank"}.